 4. The Chief of Police may authorize the use of additional special purpose weapons based on the needs of the SWAT team and the department.

-K. Optics & Lights for Patrol Carbine Rifle
+K. Optics, Lights and Slings for Patrol Carbine Rifle

-1. Officers may elect to purchase and mount, at their own expense, a rifle optic for their patrol carbine.
+1. Officers may elect to purchase, at their own expense, a rifle optic and/or tactical light for their patrol carbine.